drhinternet/helm-charts/README.md

 * Outbound message delivery via an external HAProxy or GreenArrow Proxy server
 * Scaling in and out, messages will be distributed to other MTA pods when scaling in
 * If messages cannot be distributed during a scale in, they can optionally be written to a PersistentVolumeClaim (drainFallbackVolumeClaim)
+* If message drain fails entirely, a snapshot of the pod's persistent path will be saved to an optional PersistentVolumeClaim (drainFallbackVolumeClaim).

 Coming soon: